 I have used 2 quality brands of CBD products:

-Gracie’s Essential Oils
+Gracie’s Essential Oils in Brookfield

 - Charlotte’s Web.
 They’ve been around a long time and have a quality, albeit pricey, product.
 I’ve used the oil and capsules.
 You can find them online or at Fresh Thyme.